GitHubDragonFly/AB-Modbus-Master/README.md

 Any and all trademarks, either directly or indirectly mentioned in this project, belong to their respective owners.

 # Useful Resources
-- The [AdvancedHMI](https://www.advancedhmi.com) project offers FREE software with a bunch of different drivers available.
-It should be considered as a master application for multiple PLC brands, like AB or Modbus or Omron ... etc. It also has a lots of additional components available in its [forum](https://www.advancedhmi.com/forum/).
+- The [AdvancedHMI](https://www.advancedhmi.com) project offers FREE software with a bunch of different drivers available:
+  - It should be considered as a master application for multiple PLC brands, like AB or Modbus or Omron ... etc
+  - It also has a lots of additional components available in its [forum](https://www.advancedhmi.com/forum/).